RVirmoors/rolypoly/README.md

 [download Libtorch (Release version)](https://pytorch.org/get-started/locally/) and extract all the .dll files from `libtorch/lib` to `c:\Program Files\Cycling '74\Max 8\resources\support\` *(or the /support directory in your package)*

 run `help/rolypoly.maxhelp` for the basics

+## how does it work?

+see my paper "Finetuning Rolypoly~ 2.0: an expressive drum machine that adapts with every performance" presented at AIMC2023

+i'm also writing a blog covering some specifics

+and coming soon a series of how-to videos, hopefully

 ## training your own model